SilentNightx/VitaDockPlus/README.md

 Use the run menu to access standard programs:
 `pcmanfm` to open file manager
 `termit` to open terminal emulator
-`alacarte` to open menu editor
+`alacarte` to open menu editor*
+*SOMETIMES ALACARTE MENU EDITOR RESETS THE ENTIRE MAIN MENU JUST FROM OPENING IT AND I HAVE NO IDEA WHY, OPEN AT YOUR OWN RISK!

-If you want to install more programs first expand the filesystem to fill the rest of your SD card.
+If you want to install more programs first expand the filesystem with raspi-config to fill the rest of your SD card.
+Sometimes installing programs will fail due to low memory, this is because the swapfile is disabled by default to keep performance consistent across Pi models and allow the image to fit on 4GB SD cards.
+Please edit /etc/dphys-swapfile then reboot to give your Pi more memory to work with.

 # Add-on Features
 Add-on features aren't installed by default due to them using some CPU cycles in the background which may hurt performance on low end Pis.
 To install add-on features you need to do the following first:
-1. Enable WiFi by right clicking the bottom bar (where the Volume and Bluetooth icons are) and clicking Add / Remove Panel Items.
-Then add the Wireless & Wired Network item to your bottom bar.
-The WiFi Icon will appear and allow you to connect to a network.
-You need an internet connection to download the add-on features so connect to a network.
+1. Connect to the internet.
 2. Go to the run menu and open `termit` then type `sudo raspi-config` and press enter.
 Navigate to Advanced Options > Expand Filesystem to expand the filesystem on next reboot allowing free SD card space to be used.
 Reboot.
 When you are done installing Add-on Features disable WiFi to save processing power and prevent interference.